ErnesLl97/QA---automatizacion-proyectos-TI./README.md

-# QA-and-Data--proyectos-TI
+QA and Data IT projects
-Automatización y scripts de QA y  Data para mis proyectos
+software projects, data and QA